 Omani Higher Education, The U.S Embassy and a Home Cooked Meal

-Sultan Qaboos University
+Sultan Qaboos University |

 Sultan Qaboos has a wide appeal in the country of Oman and it is not hard to understand why.
 He provided the funding for The Grand Mosque out of his own pocket and he created infrastructure in a place where there was virtually none before him.
 Sultan Qaboos University is a prime example and this is where we started our fourth day.
 In May of 2002 the Sultan visited the university and was not completely pleased with what he saw.
 He then provided the funding for all new facilities including a library, classrooms, and auditoriums that all look like they could have been built in the United States.
 The staff was extremely friendly in showing the group their facilities and welcomed us to use them whenever we needed.

-Study room in the library of Sultan Qaboos University
+Study room in the library of Sultan Qaboos University |

 We then headed to the American Embassy and got an introduction, from a member of the security team of the embassy, on safety in Oman for Americans as well as a lecture from an embassy employee who dealt with the American Embassy’s PR in Oman.
 He gave us a brief understanding of what the American Embassy does for Omani people and what it could do for us, should we need it.
 We did not, unfortunately, spend much time outside of the lecture room in the embassy so the trip was a bit short.

-Sultan Qaboos University Court Yard
+Sultan Qaboos University Court Yard |

 Dinner, the fourth night, was a special occasion because the group was invited to eat with an Omani family on the roof of a center that gives women jobs sewing.
 A quick history of this center is a woman opened it years ago in order to employ poor women in Muscat by sewing.
-The project has since expanded and I believe they will soon be opening an Internet cafĂ© among other projects and it has had a very positive impact on the poorer female community within Muscat.
+The project has since expanded and I believe they will soon be opening an Internet café among other projects and it has had a very positive impact on the poorer female community within Muscat.
 The dinner was served in three portions.
 The first portion is the breaking of the fast of Ramadan called Iftar and it is essentially an appetizer course.
 Dates and sweeter foods are usually served but the woman who cooked made mini pizzas especially for us Americans.
 Dinner was chicken and rice as well as potato dishes and cheese crescents.
 For desert they served puddings and other sweet foods as well as coffee that I personally did not like very much.

 Sultan Qaboos Grand Mosque and Shaikh Lecture

-The entrance to Sultan Qaboos Grand Mosque
+The entrance to Sultan Qaboos Grand Mosque |

-When the Mosque is full this entire court is
+The outside of Sultan Qaboos Grand Mosque.
+When the Mosque is full this entire court is filled with people praying. |

 The third day of orientation started with an early trip to The Grand Mosque of Sultan Qaboos, which was built from 1996 to 2001.
 It is the largest mosque in Oman and among the biggest in the Middle East.
 We were given a tour of almost the entire mosque starting with the gardens and ending with the library.
 The main prayer room could hold thousands of people in and of itself, but when the entire mosque is filled with people there can be up to 7,000 people praying inside.
 The architecture was beautiful and exotic with imported carpets from Iran, and bright colors and texts from the Koran all across the walls.
 While outside there were vast fields of shiny stone for people who did not get a place inside to pray and the library was as modern as any, with a vast amount of books, mostly in Arabic, for those who want to study Islam in a quiet environment.
 Perhaps one of the most amazing things about this huge piece of architecture is that the Sultan paid for the whole thing out of his own pocket.

-The great hall of Sultan Qaboos Grand Mosque
+The great hall of Sultan Qaboos Grand Mosque |

 At around 11 o’clock the group had to leave the mosque because a prayer time was coming up and we would not be aloud inside while Muslims were trying to pray.
 We went back to the World Learning Center, where we would eventually attend class, to get a few minutes to eat and get some time in with our beloved internet.
 We then attended a lecture from a Muslim Shaikh and this was a very interesting experience.
 Being that I am not a religious person, from a solely historical standpoint it was a great lesson on the history of Islam in Oman.
 However, what I found most fascinating was the respect he had for other religions, mainly Christianity and Judaism, while still remaining devout to his own.